-Bam!
+You are crawling along in traffic when suddenly BAM!
 Someone sideswipes your vehicle.
+Of maybe you parked on a narrow side street only to come out later to a hit-and-run.
 The only major casualty?
-You now have a broken mirror to deal with.
+You now have a broken side view mirror to deal with.
 If it’s semi-detached, you’ll need to pull over immediately to secure it in place or remove it until you get a new one.
+Of course if it was destroyed and completely missing you don’t need to worry about securing the leftover pieces.
 Lucky for you, replacing side view mirrors is one of the easier jobs in automotive maintenance.

-Side view mirror replacement is a straightforward job on most cars & trucks.
+Luckily learning how to replace a side view mirror is a straightforward job on most cars & trucks.
 If your mirror is dangling from an electric cable, don’t cut the cable.
+Depending on your vehicle’s options there could be several wires bundled inside the cable and would require a mirror harness replacement if cut.
 Instead, use duct tape to secure the mirror until you acquire a replacement.
 The tape may leave some residual gum on the paint surface when it is pulled off, but you can usually buff this out.
 Besides, duct tape beats the damage a mirror can cause when it slaps repeatedly against the side of your car, causing scratching and denting.

-For a power mirror, you’ll need to go beyond the steps outlined for the manual mirror and also remove the door panel to access the electrical connector.
+For a power side view mirror replacement, you’ll need to go beyond the steps outlined for the manual mirror and also remove the door panel to access the electrical connector.
 This means finding the fasteners holding the panel in place, what are usually located behind door handles, on the door arm rest, underneath ornamentation and at the base and side of the door.
+It is a good idea to use a vehicle repair manual for when you replace side view mirrors as many interior panels use hidden fasteners.
+If you do happen accidently break a plastic interior panel it is possible to repair it.

-A pick with a 90-degree hook is useful for prying ornamentation loose.
-Remove the screws and the fasteners, lower the window and detach the door panel.
+There are a specific interior trim panel remove tools available.
+Also a pick with a 90-degree hook is useful for prying ornamentation loose.
+Remove the interior door panel screws and the fasteners, lower the window and detach the door panel.

 Next, disconnect the electrical connector, attach the new mirror and reconnect the electrical connector.
+Take a moment to test the power mirror before putting everything back together again.
+Now is the time to find out if there is additional damage to the power window wiring or system.
 Retrace your steps to put the door back together.
 Don’t forget to install the fasteners and screws, before snapping the ornamentation and other parts into position.
 Lastly, clean up and recycle the old mirror.

 If the damage to your side view mirror is minimal, such as cracked glass, then you’re dealing with a much simpler repair.
 Here, you’ll want to wear work gloves and protect your eyes before removing the loose pieces of glass.
 Once the shards has been removed, then wipe out the remaining pieces with glass cleaner and a rag.

-Order a replacement for the broken glass and be sure to specify whether it’s for the left or the right mirror, as well as the make, model and year of the vehicle.
+Order a replacement for the broken glass and be sure to specify whether it’s for the left or the right side mirror, if it is heated, as well as the make, model and year of the vehicle.
 The new glass will be part of a kit containing either double-sided tape or a backing plate.
 Follow the included instructions to ensure the glass is securely in position.

 Finish the Job

-With a replacement mirror in place, you’ve resolved the problem.
+With a replacement mirror in place, you’ve resolved the side view mirror repair problem.
 As for damaged paint that won’t buff out, invest in a chip and a scratch-repair kit.
+You may also consider adding a blind spot mirror to help widen your field of vision.

-Check out all the Body & Accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on replacing side view mirrors, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the body & accessory products available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on replacing side view mirrors or how to fix a hanging side mirror, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Flickr.